-This Student Code of Conduct has been adopted by the Flour Bluff ISD Board of Trustees and developed with the advice of the district-level planning and decision-making committee.
+This Code of Conduct has been adopted by the Flour Bluff ISD board of trustees and developed with the advice of the district-level planning and decision-making committee.
 It provides information to parents and students regarding standards of conduct, consequences of misconduct, and procedures for administering discipline.
-This Code remains in effect during summer school and at all school-related events and activities outside the school year until the board adopts an updated version for the next school year.
+This Code of Conduct remains in effect during summer school and at all school-related events and activities outside the school year until the board adopts an updated version for the next school year.

-In accordance with state law, the Code shall be posted at each school campus or shall be available for review at the campus principal's office.
-Additionally, the Code shall be available at the campus behavior coordinator's office and posted on the district's website.
+In accordance with state law, the Code of Conduct shall be posted at each school campus or shall be available for review at the campus principal's office.
+Additionally, the Code of Conduct shall be available at the campus behavior coordinator's office and posted on the district's website at https://flourbluffschools.net/.
 Parents shall be notified of any conduct violation that may result in a student being suspended, placed in a DAEP or JJAEP, expelled, or taken into custody by a law enforcement officer under Chapter 37 of the Education Code.

-Because the Student Code of Conduct is adopted by the district's board of trustees, it has the force of policy.
-In the event of a conflict between the Code and the Student Handbook, the Code shall prevail.
+Because the Code of Conduct is adopted by the district's board of trustees, it has the force of policy.
+In the event of a conflict between the Code of Conduct and the Student Handbook, the Code of Conduct shall prevail.

-Please note: The discipline of students with disabilities who are eligible for services under federal law (Individuals with Disabilities Education Act and Section 504 of the Rehabilitation Act of 1973) is subject to the provisions of those laws School District Authority and Jurisdiction.
+Please note: The discipline of students with disabilities who are eligible for services under federal law (Individuals with Disabilities Education Act and Section 504 of the Rehabilitation Act of 1973) is subject to the provisions of those laws.

+School District Authority and Jurisdiction